 Evidence

-Earlier observational studies indicate an inverse relationship between tea, coffee, and caffeine consumption and the risk of a single cardiometabolic disease.
-In other words, higher coffee intake is related to a lower risk of developing a single cardiometabolic disease.
+Earlier observational studies indicated that there is an inverse relationship between tea, coffee, and caffeine consumption and the risk of a single cardiometabolic disease.
+In other words, higher coffee intake is related to a lower risk of developing a single one of these diseases.
 However, prior studies have not assessed the effect of consumption on having two or more such conditions, nor have they measured related biological factors.

 To fill in this gap in research, the JCEM study analyzed data from the UK Biobank involving 172,315 caffeine consumers and 188,091 coffee and tea drinkers.
 The UK Biobank is a detailed dietary study of individuals ranging in age from 37 to 73 years.
 All participants were free of cardiometabolic disease at the beginning of the study.

-“The findings highlight that promoting moderate amounts of coffee or caffeine intake as a dietary habit to healthy people might have far-reaching benefits for the prevention of CM,” lead author Dr. Chaofu Ke, of the Department of Epidemiology and Biostatistics, School of Public Health at Suzhou Medical College of Soochow University, said in Suzhou, China, said in a press release.
+“The findings highlight that promoting moderate amounts of coffee or caffeine intake as a dietary habit to healthy people might have far-reaching benefits for the prevention of CM,” lead author Dr. Chaofu Ke, of the Department of Epidemiology and Biostatistics, School of Public Health at Suzhou Medical College of Soochow University, in Suzhou, China, wrote in a statement.

 Death Risk From Cardiometabolic Disease

-Further evidence from the CEM study showed that people with a single cardiometabolic disease were twice as likely to die of any cause compared to those without it.
-Those with CM had nearly four- to seven-times increased risk of death from any cause.
+Further evidence from the JCEM study showed that people with a single cardiometabolic disease were twice as likely to die of any cause compared to those without such an illness.
+Those with CM had a nearly four- to seven-times increased risk of death from any cause.

 CM was also associated with higher likelihoods of mental stress and loss of physical function compared with having a single cardiometabolic disease.